kavia-common/note-keeper-223402-223412/backend_api/README.md

 - The DB connection uses a row factory for dict-like access and enforces `PRAGMA foreign_keys = ON`.
 - Transactions auto-commit on success and rollback on error.

+## CORS

+This service is configured to allow browser clients running locally:
+- Allowed origins: `http://localhost:3000`, `http://127.0.0.1:3000`, and `*` (permissive for local development).
+- Allowed methods/headers: `*`
+- allow_credentials: `True`

+Typical frontend dev server runs on `http://localhost:3000` and will call this backend on `http://localhost:3001`.

 ## Run locally

 1. Install dependencies (if not already):